eandmsz/cosmic-calc/README.md

 - Also compatible with other ASCII expression formats:
 	- 1-2 * -5 *  4.5E3/1000
 	- sqrt(asin(1)-atan(1))cbrt(8)rOOt(16, 4)pi*e
-- Customizable random function
-- Native f64 Rust variables to get the highest performance supported by x64 processors while also keeping the code simple:
+- IEEE 754 standard implemented with native f64 variables to get a high performance and lightweight application
 	- 1-bit sign (+/-)
 	- 11-bits exponent (limited to 10^307 to be reliable)
 	- 52-bits mantissa (fraction) +1 implicit bit which gives 15.95 digits precision (rounded down to a reliable 15 digits)
-- User input or calculator result indicates in real-time if it's a prime number or not:
+- Indicates in real-time if the user input or calculation result is a prime number or not:
  	- The Miller-Rabin primality test with 7 deterministic bases {2,3,5,7,11,13,17} is mathematically proven to give a 100% accurate prime number detection up to 2^64 (~10^19) and since this calculator has 15 digits precision it's sufficient

 # Will not be suppored - Out of scope for a simple calculator: